Youth in Europe with Aniridia

 Each group had to prepare a lesson during which each participant could experience the activity and “learn by doing”.

 In the afternoon: Preparing for the trip to Venice.
 The participants were given information about the city and on the itineraries the colour groups had to follow, together with specific instructions on the equipment and behaviour required.
+To end the night, they will head into a country bar and dance for the night.
+If you love music, then you might be interested in this shocking carrie underwood news.

 August 6th – Thursday